Working with temporal data#

 First obs: 2019-02-01 00:00:00

-As a result, we got all observations that were recorded during February 2019.
-Using this approach, called partial string indexing, is useful because it makes it easy for us to deal with irregular number of days in February (leap year).
-By passing the time window as a string that consists of the year and month information, we do not need to worry about leap years ourselves, as pandas does this automatically for us:
+As a result, we selected all observations that were recorded during February 2019.
+Using this approach, called partial string indexing, is useful because it makes it easy for us to deal with a irregular number of days in February (such as in leap years).
+By passing the time window as a string that comprises the year and month information, we do not need to worry about leap years ourselves as pandas does this automatically for us.

 first, last = leap_year.index.min(), leap_year.index.max()

-Following the same approach, we can adjust the criteria to be a more specific time range, such as first two weeks of February:
+Following the same approach, we can adjust the criteria to have a more specific time range such as first two weeks of February of 2018.

 first_two_weeks = data.loc["2018-02-01":"2018-02-14"].copy()